Battle of Guard Hill: Battle

 During the afternoon of August 16, Williams C. Wickham led a charge of Brig.
 Gen. Thomas C. Devin's brigade army towards Cedarville.
 Devin brought two of his regiments forward in order counterattack, but a Confederate and a Union regiment strikes each other in a sword fight.
 The Confederate broke apart and retreated back to their positions and Wickham led another charge resulting in the Union's force to weakened to the point where his own men have to cross the river again.
 While Devin's unit captured two flags and 139 soldiers.
 The Union's victory had been planned out very well.
 Brig.
 Gen. Wesley Merritt, commander of the 1st Division, Cavalry Corps of the Army of the Shenandoah, confirmed the presence of the Confederate which forced Sheridan to order a retreat down the valley from the town, Front Royal.
 On the night of the battle, Sheridan's unit went back to their lines at Harper's Ferry, West Virginia and once the night had passed by, Merritt and his unit went to Nineveh, Virginia.

 Outcome

-According to Pachan, the Union's superior numbers and quality leadership routed the Confederate infantry, and the battle proved a watershed event in the Shenandoah Valley campaign.
+According to Patchan, the Union's superior numbers and quality leadership routed the Confederate infantry, and the battle proved a watershed event in the Shenandoah Valley campaign.